-Rabbits that are kept in small cages for long amounts of time could develop aggressive behaviors because of frustration with their current environment.
+Rabbits that are kept in small cages for long periods of time could develop aggressive behaviors.
+They would likely get frustrated with their current environment.

-Also, rabbits kept in small cages could develop health problems like obesity and deformities if they are kept in small cages when they’re young.
+Also, rabbits kept in small cages could develop health problems like obesity and deformities if they’re kept in small cages when they’re young.

 Do rabbits like multi-level cages?